-Outstanding long-term debt of the general government, as of June 30, 2005, totaled approximately \$348 million, unamortized premiums totaled \$4 million, guaranteed debt of \$4 is to be reimbursed by the Springfield Water and Sewer Commission, and \$1 million of bond anticipation notes were outstanding at June 30, 2005.
+Outstanding long-term debt of the general government, as of June 30, 2006, totaled approximately \$332 million, unamortized premiums totaled \$8.8 million, and guaranteed debt of \$3.9 is to be reimbursed by the Springfield Water and Sewer Commission.
+No bond anticipation notes were outstanding at June 30, 2006.

-Subsequent to year end the City advance refunded \$100 million of general obligation bonds which resulted in a decrease in aggregate debt service payments of \$7.7 million and an economic gain of \$5.7 million.
+During the year the City advance refunded \$100 million of general obligation bonds which resulted in a decrease in aggregate debt service payments of \$7.7 million and an economic gain of \$5.7 million.